-Free eligibility assessments for government-subsidised services are offered by the Aged Care Assessment Service; you can organise an assessment at the My Aged Care website.
+Free eligibility assessments for government-subsidised services are offered by the Aged Care Assessment Service; you can organise an assessment through the My Aged Care website.
 My Aged Care is the Commonwealth Government body responsible for aged care services.

 Our fees reflect the quality of our service.
 We are not the cheapest, and we are certainly not the most expensive service provider.
 We are committed to being transparent in our fee structures and we stand by our value for money and quality of care.

-Read about our fee policies.
+Read about our fee policy.

 Funded programs include:

-- Home Care Packages.
+- Home Care Package (HCP) Program.

-- The National Disability Insurance Scheme.
+- The National Disability Insurance Scheme (NDIS).

 - Veterans’ Home Care.